sokolicA/help/git/general.md

 It is important to note that the "same" file can be saved in different states at the same time.
 In fact there can be up to 4 "copies" or states of the same file:

 - in the working directory
-- in the staged area
+- in the staging area
 - in the local repository
 - in the remote repository